NFL DFS picks, lineups, daily fantasy strategy for Vikings-Chargers on 'Thursday Night Football'

 The Week 8 NFL schedule opens with a cross-conference game on 'Thursday Night Football' with the Los Angeles Chargers hosting the Minnesota Vikings.
 Kickoff is scheduled for 8:15 p.m.
 ET, and the over/under is 44.5 points.
 The game features a strong NFL DFS player pool, with big names like Justin Herbert, Keenan Allen, Ladd McConkey, Jordan Mason and Justin Jefferson taking center stage.
 Finding undervalued players at a cheap price is still the key to building a winning NFL DFS strategy in Showdown contests -- especially with this matchup featuring so many big-name players, who will likely be popular NFL DFS picks.

-Should you target a potential sleeper pick like Kimani Vidal, Quentin Johnston, and Jordan Addison when building NFL DFS lineups?
+Should you target a potential sleeper pick like Jalen Nailor, T.J.
+Hockenson or Kimani Vidal when building NFL DFS lineups?
+Vikings running back Aaron Jones is active and set to play after missing the last four weeks due to injury.
 Before making any NFL DFS picks for Chargers vs. Vikings on 'Thursday Night Football' on sites like DraftKings and FanDuel, be sure to check out the NFL DFS lineup advice, strategy and player stacks from SportsLine NFL daily Fantasy expert Jimmie Kaylor.

 New users can also target the latest Underdog promo code, which may include a play $5, get $100 offer: